lemarrk-osu-cs/CS361-Assignment-2/readme.txt

-The beginning of a react app for managing our daily, weekly and monthly expenses.
+The beginning of an app for managing our daily, weekly and monthly expenses.